Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 You’ve trained to use shields not just for protection, but also for offense, granting you the following benefits:

-- **Half-feat**
+- **Ability Score Increase**

     Increase your Strength or Dexterity by 1, to a maximum of 20.

 - **Shield Bash**

-    After making an attack with a melee weapon, you can use a **Bonus Action** to make a melee attack with a shield you currently holding; this attack uses the same ability modifier as the primary attack.
+    After making an attack with a melee weapon, you can use a :dnd-rsc-bonus-action: **Bonus Action** to make a melee attack with a shield you currently holding; this attack uses the same ability modifier as the primary attack.

     On hit you can do one of the following effect: